Craven County Sheriff shares views on racism, discrimination within law enforcement

 Craven County Sheriff Chip Hughes is weighing in, calling for better communication and understanding.

-In a Facebook post Friday, Sheriff Hughes called racism and discrimination within law enforcement “inexcusable”.
+In a Facebook post on Friday, Sheriff Hughes called racism and discrimination within law enforcement “inexcusable”.

 He says this behavior will not be tolerated in Craven County.